The Devil (1921 film)

-The Devil is a surviving 1921 silent drama film directed by James Young and starring stage actor George Arliss in a film version of his 1908 Broadway success of Ferenc Molnár's play, The Devil (aka Az ordog) [1].
+The Devil is a surviving 1921 silent drama film directed by James Young and starring stage actor George Arliss in a film version of his 1908 Broadway success of Ferenc Molnár's play, The Devil (aka Az ördög) [1].
 Long thought to be a lost film, a print was discovered in the 1990s and restored by the Library of Congress.

 This was George Arliss' first film following a successful career on Broadway.
 Arliss' wife Florence Arliss co-starred with him in the film, and continued to do so until he died in 1946.
 Director Young was silent screen star Clara Kimball Young's ex-husband.
 Future Oscar-winner Fredric March had an uncredited bit part in the film.

 Plot

 The Devil, in the guise of a human named Dr. Muller (Arliss), meets a young couple (Marie and her fiance Georges) who remark upon looking at a Renaissance painting of a martyr that Evil could never triumph over Good.
 The Devil, taking this as a challenge, decides to bring about the couple's downfall.
 In the end, Marie resorts to the power of prayer and a shining crucifix appears that causes the Devil to disappear in a burst of flames.